 Lake Eppalock Carp Fishing

-There is a large volume of carp in local lakes; however, they are fun to catch, and you can learn more about catching carp by reading our detailed guide to carp fishing around Victoria.
-Standard baits such as corn, bread, and maggots work great when targeting carp.
-Using a simple running sinker rig with a pea-sized sinker works great in this area.
-So, do suspend baits using a float.
-We have also fished well using unweighted baits.
-You can also target carp with hard body lures and soft plastics.
-This is a difficult technique that generally requires sight casting.
-This means spotting a nearby carp, casting right in there, and working the lure of plastic slowly, hoping they will strike.
-It’s tough but very rewarding when you catch a carp using this method.
-Most, however, will stick to targeting them with bait.
+We highly recommend you read our detailed guide on how to catch carp fishing around Victoria.
+Carp will actively take simple baits like worms, corn, bread, and maggots on a running sinker rig with a small sinker.
+Suspending baits from a float also works well, as do unweighted baits.
+You can target carp with hard-body lures and soft plastics; however, this is a complex technique that generally requires sight casting a nearby carp, casting towards them and working the lure of plastic slowly, hoping they will strike.
+It’s challenging but rewarding when you catch a carp using this method.
+Most anglers, however, will stick to targeting them with bait.

-A 3-5 kilo rod coupled with a 4000 size reel is very suitable for rod selection.
-You could even fish a little heavier with rods designed for snapper that are generally 4-7 kilo 7 foot in length.
+A 2-5 kilo rod coupled with a 3000 size reel is very suitable.
+You could even fish a little heavier if the system is known to hold huge ones up to a meter.
 I have caught some monster-size carp using a 2-4 kilo rod and 6-pound braid for fun.
 But I am prepared to lose some good fish in the process.
-We like to target carp on sundown, particularly in the warmer months.
-This is often when you see carp swimming along the edges or jumping out of the water around September-November which is their spawning season.
+We like to target carp at sundown, particularly in the warmer months.
+This is often when you see carp swimming along the edges or jumping out of the water around September-November, which is their spawning season.
 European carp must not be returned to the water.
-Always carry your Victorian fishing license.
-A simple yet effective fishing rig here is to thread a small running sinker through the mainline shown in blue, which is usually around 8 pounds.
+A simple yet effective fishing rig involves threading a small running sinker through the mainline, typically around 8 pounds, as shown in blue.
 Then, tie a medium swivel to the end, allowing the sinker to run up the mainline freely.
 Then, tie on the other end of the swivel 50cm of 8-pound fluorocarbon leader (the leader is shown in grey ).
 Finished with a hook.
-I generally use a size 6 bait keeper hook or size 10 long shank which is perfect for corn kernels or scrub worms, however, you can also use small treble style hooks which is a better setup if you use bread.
+I generally use a size six bait keeper hook or a size 10 long shank, which is perfect for corn kernels or scrub worms; however, you can also use small treble style hooks, which is a better setup if you use bread.

 If you’re getting snagged, you can also use a float rig.
 Attach a quill or bubble float to your mainline.
 Thread the line through and adjust the length using a size 6 bait keeper hook or size 10 long shank to keep your bait suspended at a good depth.
 Ideally, cast down the breeze, stopping the float from returning to you.
 If you’re not getting bites, adjust the line depth and, if necessary, add a splint shot to add weight.

 Images of fish supplied by VFA and DEPI.
-All images and videos on the Lake Eppalock Fishing Guide are Fishing Mad originals.
+All photos and videos on the Lake Eppalock Fishing Guide are Fishing Mad originals.
 Thank you for visiting the Lake Eppalock Fishing Guide.
-If you feel this location guide is missing any key information or needs any corrections made, then please let us know by emailing our team at [email protected] with specific details in the email.
+If you believe this location guide is missing any key information or requires corrections, please email our team at enquiries@fishingmad.com.au with specific details.
 Thank you